robertoeg97/Raft-Distributed-Consensus-Protocol/README.md

 This project implements a distributed consensus protocol using the Raft algorithm within the DSLabs framework.
 The goal was to design a fault-tolerant, replicated state machine that maintains strong consistency across a group of servers, even in the presence of network failures or server crashes.

-While the original assignment referenced Paxos, I chose to implement Raft due to its clarity, modularity, and practical advantages in real-world systems.
+I chose to implement Raft over Paxos due to its clarity, modularity, and practical advantages in real-world systems.
 Raft's leader-based approach enables efficient log replication with a single round-trip time (RTT) for steady-state client operations, amortizing the cost of leader election over many log entries.
 This design choice reflects industry trends favoring leader-based consensus for its operational simplicity and performance.

 ## Problem Statement